Lullabot/drainpipe/README.md

   }
   ```
 - Run `composer install`
-- Add your Pantheon `site-name` and `site-id` to the last job in the new
+- Add your Pantheon `site-name` to the last job in the new
   workflow file at `.github/workflows/PantheonReviewApps.yml`
 - Add the following secrets to your repository:
   - `PANTHEON_TERMINUS_TOKEN` See https://pantheon.io/docs/terminus/install#machine-token